 Sometimes I use a bag to add a pop of color and add a scarf to include some pattern to an otherwise monotone look of all black.
 When wearing all one color, always vary the fabric textures.
 You never want it to appear that you tried to match the colors but failed.

 When we go out in the evening, I switch to a small clutch, which relates to what I am wearing.
-The leather jacket required a more geometric blanket scarf rather than a satin or silk print.
+The leather jacket required a more geometric blanket scarf rather than a silk print.
 I followed the same path when I added the studded box clutch.
 All of the elements of my look have a more urban edge to them, so they relate to each other.
 Keep all of the items in the same tribe.

 A straw or rattan bag always says summer to me.
-Those too are put away in the colder months.
+Those, too, are put away in the colder months.